Halgamoos/cook-and-chat/README.md

 *Please note that the code source is not provided since our app is Microsoft property.
 However, permission was given to show screenshots of our web app!*

-## Below is the *SPEC* that my Team of 5 built for the Microsoft Internship
+## Below is the *SPEC* that my Team of 5 wrote for our product during the Microsoft Internship

 ## Problem Statement